What Is OEKO-TEX and Does It Really Matter?

 Since its foundation in 1992, OEKO-TEX has been dedicated to ensuring that textiles are free from harmful substances.

-Over 21,000 companies have had textile and leather products certified to date in 2024.
+Over 21,000 companies have had textile and leather products certified to date in 2026.

-Different Types of OEKO-TEX Certification
+What are the Different Types of OEKO-TEX Certification?

 The OEKO-TEX certification system includes various levels, which require different criteria to be met.